google/oss-fuzz/docs/new_project_guide.md

   *environment variables* (see below).
 2. Build the fuzz targets, linking your project's build and libFuzzer.
 Resulting fuzz targets should be placed in `$OUT`.

+*Note*: The binary names for your fuzz targets must only contain alphanumeric characters, underscore(_) or dash(-).
+They will not run on our infrastructure otherwise.

 For expat, this looks like [this](https://github.com/google/oss-fuzz/blob/master/projects/expat/build.sh):